 - 5/8”, 9/16” openend wrench, or adjustable wrench, pliers

 - Scissors or utility knife

 The diagram below visually describes how the final installation happened under your kitchen sink.
-Drainage of iSpring reverse osmosis water filter is about 3:1.
-It is advisable to channel the waste water to other use such as gardening.
+The drainage of iSpring reverse osmosis water filter is about 3:1.
+It is advisable to channel the wastewater to other use such as gardening.